CUBRID/cubrid-manual/en/admin/db_manage.rst

     *   In the above, *testdb_lgar_t*, *testdb_lgar224* and *testdb_lgat* are classified as the log volume files.
     *   File size is determined by **log_volume_size** in **cubrid.conf** or the **--log-volume-size** option of **cubrid createdb**.

+*   Double write buffer file
+    *   Double write buffer file is a storage area used to protect against I/O errors (partial writes).
+Every data page write is first written into the buffer and then flushed to its location in the permanent data volumes.
+    *   TODO: details on double write buffer configurations.

 .. note::